slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 * Uncommenting code
     * After doing the previous case, delete the `<!--` from line 114, then delete the `-->` from line 121.
     * Ideally, the original DOM node for the `<p>` would reappear (but at the very least, we should create a new `<p>`).

+## Operational Transforms vs. Simple Events ##

+Wikipedia offers basic information about [Operational Transformation (OT)](http://en.wikipedia.org/wiki/Operational_transformation).

+Sending events from the editor to the previewing browser should be reliable.
+However, my concern is that we could have changes to the DOM on the browser side as well.
+Ultimately, it *could* look like a collaboration between the browser-side code and the editor.
+As an added bonus, if we ever did implement actual real time collaboration, we would be able to reuse this work in that context.

+I spent a little time looking at the [ShareJS code](https://github.com/share/ShareJS).
+From a quick survey of the code, it looks like their implementation of OT wraps a straightforward event stream with a bit of extra bookkeeping on each side to ensure that operations are applied successfully.
+They even have a CodeMirror adapter which uses CM events that are mildly adapted to ShareJS.

+If we start with a simple event model, it seems like it should be possible to later migrate to OT.
+Diff/Patch would basically work with OT as well (because a Patch would be an operation).

+One final note: for dealing with synchronization with the browser DOM, it would be possible to use [MutationObservers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
+These appear to be available in Chrome today.
+I would imagine that listening to the whole document for mutations is likely expensive, but it may be okay for our use (authoring work).